DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 argument can dramatically speed up downloads, but it can cause the service to crash or deny you access.
 The default value is 10.

 <a name="image" />

 ### Local Image Input

-Local image input means that _OpenSpaceNet_ will load a single image a local drive or a network drive accessible through the file system.
+Local image input means that _OpenSpaceNet_ will load a single image accessible from the file system.

-### Command Line Options for Local Image Input
+#### Command Line Options for Local Image Input

 ##### --image

-This argument is required for local image input.
+This argument is required for local image input and specifies the path to the image.
+For the advanced user, GDAL syntax may be used to load files from URLs or S3 buckets (see below for instructions on how to load imagery from S3).

 i.e. `--image /home/user/Pictures/my_image.tif`